 [106] Section 7(4) of the UTIA, adopting the precise language of section 9(b) of the American UPIA, expressly imposes a duty of care on the agent in favour of "the trust."
-Saskatchewan's implementation of the UTIA states that the duty of care is owed to the trustee and the beneficiaries.75 In its recent report the MLRC observes that in substituting "the trustee" for "the trust," the Saskatchewan provision reflects "the true legal nature of the trust."
-What the Manitoba Commission seems to have in mind with this observation is that under Canadian law a trust (unlike, a corporation) is not a legal person.
-So the idea of an agent owing a duty to a trust, as distinguished from the trustee or the beneficiaries, is somewhat akin to the concept of someone owing a duty to a contract, as distinguished from the party to a contract.
+Saskatchewan's implementation of the UTIA states that the duty of care is owed to the trustee and the beneficiaries.
+In its recent report the MLRC observes that in substituting "the trustee" for "the trust," the Saskatchewan provision

-74 MLRC 1999 at 22.
+MLRC 1999 at 22.